antmdvs/vscode-react-hooks-snippets/README.md

 Visual Studio Code 1.25.1 or higher.

-## What about the other hooks?
+## "What about the other hooks?"

 TBD.
-(Hooks are still just a proprosal after all.)
+After all, Hooks are not officially released yet.

-## I prefer `let` over `const`.
+## "I prefer `let` over `const`."

-It's easy enough to [create your own snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
+It's easy enough to [create your own snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets) in VS Code!
 You can use [this gist](https://gist.github.com/antmdvs/63903d7f98f8d82d0c6463abebb77cd7) as a starting point.

 ---